RhythmSyed/NAS_PerformanceEstimation/README.md

 To test our code, we have created a jupyter_notebook (tutorial/latency_prediction_demo.ipynb) which run through all the required steps to show a working version of the code base.

-Setup:
+## Setup

-conda env create -f environment.yml conda activate latency_predict_env jupyter notebook
+1. conda env create -f environment.yml
+2. conda activate latency_predict_env
+3. jupyter notebook
-Open tutorial/latency_prediction_demo.ipynb
+4. Open tutorial/latency_prediction_demo.ipynb
-Run all
+5. Run all

-Information about all the constituent files -
+## Description of relevant files

 1.   latency_prediction_demo.ipynb
     -   Jupyter notebook Demo with steps to run Dataset Creation, Model Evaluation, and OFA NAS